 There are many different types of accidents that you could be involved in while in a department store.
 However, some are more likely to occur than others, such as:

 - Food poisoning/health issues with food that has been sold

-If you have been injured by this accident or any other accident types while in John Lewis, you may be able to claim compensation.
+If you have been injured by this accident or any other accident types while in a department store, you may be able to claim compensation.
 To find out whether you have a valid claim, you should speak to a personal injury solicitor directly who can assess your case.

 The most important factor in determining whether you are eligible to claim compensation is the amount of evidence that you have to highlight that the accident was someone else’s fault.
 There are some steps that you can take after being involved in an accident to increase the strength of your case, such as:

 - Take photographs – you should take photographs of the accident scene and of any visible injuries.
-These photographs can give credibility to your case and help to prove that the accident was the fault of John Lewis’ recklessness.
+These photographs can give credibility to your case and help to prove that the accident was the fault of the department stores recklessness.

 - Seek medical attention – you should of course do this even if you are not seeking to make a personal injury claim.
 However, seeking medical attention can also help to ensure that a paper trail about your accident is made.
 By seeking medical attention, your injuries are documented.